 Types of quantum field thories

-The issue arises notably in string theory Kaluza-Klein compactifications.
-In the context of type II string theory one way to design the model such that the moduli fields are massive is to consider the case where higher background gauge fields are present on the compactication space.
-Since these fields are characterized by their higher field strength/curvature forms which are referred to as “flux” terms in physics, these models are called flux compactification models.
+In the context of type II string theory one way to design the model such that the moduli fields are massive is to consider the case where higher background gauge fields vacuum expectation values (VEVs) are present on the compactification space.
+Since these fields are characterized by their higher field strength/curvature forms which are referred to as “flux” terms in physics, these models are called flux compactification models (KKLT 03).

 Since for these flux compactifications only the periods of the form fields on the compact space matter, under a bunch of further assumptions on the nature of the compactification, one can reduce the number of possible such compactifications to a combinatorial problem.
 The resulting space of possibilities is also known as the landscape of string theory vacua.